content hub

 Next up: How to evaluate vendors

-In Part III, we cover system mapping, integration expectations, and the evaluation framework that separates vendors that actually deliver from vendors that overpromise.
+In Part III, we'll cover system mapping, integration expectations, and the evaluation framework that separates vendors that actually deliver from vendors that overpromise.
 You'll learn what questions to ask, what to look for in a demo, and how to negotiate a contract that protects you.

 Stay tuned for The Complete Guide to AI Receptionists, Part III.